 At the event, the Association also published a preview of the latest edition of the "EUA Public Funding Observatory" (2019), as well as individual country sheets and the online tool.
-The Public Funding Observatory captures the very latest trends impacting
+The Public Funding Observatory captures the very latest trends impacting and offers the most up-to-date information on 34 different higher education systems across the continent.

-The Voice of Europe's Universities Universit
+Europe's universities